yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 🔹**Agent-based discovery**
     - Discovery Agent
     - Installed on your on-prem physical servers and VMs
+    - Supported OS:
+      - Amazon Linux
+      - Linux 2
+      - Ubuntu
-    - Supported OS: Amazon Linux, Linux 2, Ubuntu, Red Hat Enterprise Linux, CentOS, SUSE, Windows Server
+      - Red Hat Enterprise Linux
+      - CentOS
+      - SUSE
+      - Windows Server

 🔹**Migration Hub Import**
     For the situations that Discovery Connector and Discovery Agent cannot be used, users can upload data directly with import template (including server specifications and utilization data)